 - PRO: Simple design and quiet.
 Reputable company.
 Good price range.

-- PRO: Small & compact.
+- PRO: Small and compact.
 Can easily get it into a warmed cooler if power goes out.

-- CON: Would like eggs & hatching chicks to be a little more visible. (fan & display area on top make it a little tricky to see everything sometimes)
+- CON: Would like eggs and hatching chicks to be a little more visible. (fan and display area on top make it a little tricky to see everything sometimes)